grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 ### Why bother?

 By now you have to be sick and tired of how I stress the importance of composability.
 I do so, however, because I believe it is one of the most important aspect of well-designed classes.
-Also, I said that in order to reach high composability of a class, it has to be context-independent.
+Also, I said that to reach high composability of a class, it has to be context-independent.
 To explain how to reach this independence, I introduced the principle of separating object use from construction, pushing the construction part away into specialized places in code.
 I also said that a lot can be contributed to this quality by making the interfaces and protocols abstract and having them expose as small amount of implementation details as possible.

 All of this has its cost, however.
 Striving for high context-independence takes away from us the ability to look at a single class and determine its context just by reading its code.
 Such class knows very little about the context it operates in.
 For example, few chapters back we dealt with dumping sessions and I showed you that such dump method may be implemented like this: